mayconfmelo/transl/manual.typ

 #transl("expression", from: "en")
 ```

-Defines the language of the expression used to get the translation.
+Defines the initial language of the expression, before translation.
 This is an
 optional feature used to get tye expression itself as translation when
 `#transl(from) == #text.lang`.
 The expression can be a single word or an text
 excerpt.